McTavishLab/physcraper/README.md

 [here](https://github.com/McTavishLab/physcraper/issues) or contact
 <ejmctavish@ucmerced.edu> if you need any help or have feedback.

 This is the code repository.
-Please refer to `Physcraper`’s [documentation website](https://physcraper.readthedocs.io/en/latest/) for more details on [installation](https://physcraper.readthedocs.io/en/latest/install.html)
+Please refer to Physcraper’s [documentation website](https://physcraper.readthedocs.io/en/latest/) for more details on [installation](https://physcraper.readthedocs.io/en/latest/install.html)